C++ Modules (C++20)

 As of late 2025:

-- MSVC — strongest support.
-Named modules work with
+- MSVC — strongest.
+Named modules with

-/std:c++20.import std;requires/std:c++latest(C++23 standard library named modules). - Clang — named modules solid since Clang 16;
+/std:c++20.import std;needs/std:c++latest. - Clang — named modules solid since Clang 16;

-CMAKE_CXX_SCAN_FOR_MODULES);import std;integration added in CMake 3.30. - Build systems other than CMake — Bazel, Meson, etc. each have their own module integrations; check vendor docs.
+CMAKE_CXX_SCAN_FOR_MODULES);import std;in 3.30. - Bazel, Meson, etc. — separate module integrations; check vendor docs.

-Reality check: modules deliver real build-time wins, but the toolchain is still maturing.
-Most existing codebases are still on #include.
-Expect to mix both for a while.
+- Reality check: real build-time wins, toolchain still maturing.
+Most codebases still on